 The computer system area is equipped with monitored security system built on the basis of motion, fire and flood sensors.
 Access to this area is granted only to authorized personnel, i.e. the personnel of CERTUM and Unizeto Technologies S.A.
-Monitoring of the access rights is carried out on the basis of smart cards and access control system, whose terminals are mounted next to the area entry.
 Every entry and exit from the area is automatically recorded in the event journal.
-The presence of other individuals (e.g. auditors or service employees) requires presence of authorized personnel and the approval of CERTUM.
+The presence of other individuals (e.g. auditors or service employees) requires presence of authorized personnel and the approval of Chief of CERTUM.

 Access to the operators and administrators area is enforced through the use of an smart card and access control system.
-Since all sensitive information is protected by the use of safes, permanently secured to the ground, and to which access is controlled by two keys (two-eye principle), while access to operator's or administrator's terminal requires prior authorization, the employed physical security is assumed as adequate.
-Keys to the area are accessible only to authorized personnel.
 The area may be occupied solely by CERTUM personnel and authorized individuals.
 Additionally, the latter are not allowed to occupy the area unescorted.
 The only exception concerns the individuals occupying CERTUM positions who are classified as trusted.